jnozzi/cocoadev.com/markdown/JPEGsNSImage.md

 Hope that helps,
 [[BlakeSeely ( if that doesn't work, you can email me at my firstnamelastname @ mac.com )
 ----
-Expanding on this a bit:  When you lockFocus on an image, the existing representations are destroyed and replaced with an General/NSCachedImageRep, which is more or less an offscreen window that you draw into.
+Expanding on this a bit:  When you lockFocus on an image, the existing representations are destroyed and replaced with an NSCachedImageRep, which is more or less an offscreen window that you draw into.
 There is a real live window backing your drawing, at screen resolution.
 If your image had size 100x100 (even if the pixel count was 1200x1200), you now have only the 100x100 points to work with.
 ----

 That's true - you can also turn off caching to prevent this, but you'll take a performance hit, and depending what you're doing with the image, may have to add a few other considerations to your code.
-I recommend leaving caching on and just being aware of what General/NSImage is doing with the reps... -General/BlakeSeely
+I recommend leaving caching on and just being aware of what NSImage is doing with the reps... -BlakeSeely
 ----
-Actually, you don't have much choice in this case.      -General/[NSImage lockFocus] will always replace your reps with an General/NSCachedImageRep, even if you've called     [image setDataRetained:YES].
+Actually, you don't have much choice in this case.      -[NSImage lockFocus] will always replace your reps with an NSCachedImageRep, even if you've called     [image setDataRetained:YES].

-Here's a useful tip though:  You can draw directly into an General/NSBitmapImageRep instead of locking focus on an image.
+Here's a useful tip though:  You can draw directly into an NSBitmapImageRep instead of locking focus on an image.

 **UNTESTED**

-General/NSGraphicsContext *bitmapGraphicsContext = General/[NSGraphicsContext graphicsContextWithBitmapImageRep:bitmapImageRep];
+NSGraphicsContext *bitmapGraphicsContext = [NSGraphicsContext graphicsContextWithBitmapImageRep:bitmapImageRep];
-General/[NSGraphicsContext saveGraphicsState];
+[NSGraphicsContext saveGraphicsState];
-General/[NSGraphicsContext setCurrentContext:bitmapGraphicsContext];
+[NSGraphicsContext setCurrentContext:bitmapGraphicsContext];

 // standard drawing drawing commands go here

-General/[NSGraphicsContext restoreGraphicsState];
+[NSGraphicsContext restoreGraphicsState];

-Note that this only works on Tiger, and not all General/NSBitmapImageRep formats are supported.
-If your General/NSBitmapImageRep wasn't directly created by you (you got it from an General/NSImage, or you initialized it with a file) so that you don't control the format, you should create a second one with the appropriate format, then draw your original one into it to copy the data over.
+Note that this only works on Tiger, and not all NSBitmapImageRep formats are supported.
+If your NSBitmapImageRep wasn't directly created by you (you got it from an NSImage, or you initialized it with a file) so that you don't control the format, you should create a second one with the appropriate format, then draw your original one into it to copy the data over.
 Otherwise you risk failure due to an unsupported bitmap format.